nicolasvondolinger/nicolasvondolinger/README.md

 - 👨🏻‍💻 Graduating in Information Systems at the Federal University of Minas Gerais - UFMG | DCC
-- 🌱 Studying JavaScript, HTML, CSS and C
+- 🌱 Studying JavaScript, HTML, CSS and C/C++
 - 19yo
 - Email: nicolasvondolinger@gmail.com